Tuition and Application Fees

 Master of Product Development – Specialisation in Assistive Technology (MASTech) for Engineers or for Prosthetists/Orthotists: SEK 140,000 per academic year.

-After placing an online application, students should send all supporting documents directly to Jönköping University Admissions, within 2 weeks.
+After placing an application, students should send all supporting documents directly to Jönköping University Admissions, within 2 weeks.

 Note: If you are applying to multiple Swedish universities, you may prefer to use universityadmissions.se, the national admission system (which is open from October 16- January 15).
-However, if only applying to us, we strongly recommend our local admission.
+However, if only applying to us, we strongly recommend our direct admission.

 If an application for residence permit is not approved by the Swedish Migration Agency, you can apply for refund of the paid tuition fee instalment due to special reasons.
 Such refund is most often granted.